start-codex/docker-openldap/README.md

 - **LDAP_REMOVE_CONFIG_AFTER_SETUP**: delete config folder after setup.
 Defaults to `true`
 - **LDAP_SSL_HELPER_PREFIX**: ssl-helper environment variables prefix.
 Defaults to `ldap`, ssl-helper first search config from LDAP_SSL_HELPER_* variables, before SSL_HELPER_* variables.
 - **HOSTNAME**: set the hostname of the running openldap server.
 Defaults to whatever docker creates.
+- **FQDN**: Fully Qualified Domain Name.
+If set, this value is used instead of calling `hostname --fqdn`.
+Useful for Docker Swarm/Kubernetes deployments where the hostname flag may not work as expected.
+Defaults to `(empty)` - uses hostname command.
 - **DISABLE_CHOWN**: do not perform any chown to fix file ownership.
 Defaults to `false`
 - LDAP_OPENLDAP_UID: runtime docker user uid to run container as
 - LDAP_OPENLDAP_GID: runtime docker user gid to run container as